 Does UNC accept my AP, IB, or CLEP scores for prerequisites?

-Yes, for some courses.
-Check Test and Placement Credit to see what scores UNC-Chapel Hill will accept.
+In some cases.
+Check Test and Placement Credit to see what scores UNC-Chapel Hill accepts.

 My school does not have anatomy and physiology together in a one-semester course.
 Instead they are divided into a two semester anatomy and physiology course sequence or between areas of the body.
 Which courses should I take?